focus-editor/focus/LOG.md

     - Measure how long it takes to insert a char/string into a buffer of various length
     - If it's long enough then consider how this could be optimised
+    - Figure out a way to do edits with multiple cursors more efficiently
+        - One idea: always copy buffer into a temporary string and rebuild the buffer every time, making changes for every cursor as we go.
+It would be probably a bit slower for one cursor, but still acceptable and much more predictable for many cursors
-    - Figure out a way to do edits with multiple cursors more efficiently (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)
+      (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

 - Open file dialog: